sherman5/wiimake/README.md

 The config file format should be `.ini`. `wiimake` treats any line starting with `;` as a comment (standard) and allows for spaces between `=` as well as variables to have a list of values.
 Section headers in `[]` are ignored.

-This file should have 9 variables defined: `REGIONS, SOURCES, LIBRARIES, INCLUDE_PATHS, COMPILER_FLAGS, LINKER_FLAGS, ENTRY, ADDRESS, INSTRUCTION`.
+This file should have 7 variables defined: `REGIONS, SOURCES, LIBRARIES, INCLUDE_PATHS, COMPILER_FLAGS, LINKER_FLAGS, FIXED_SYMBOLS`.

-See `./examples/config.ini` for an example configuration file.

 ### REGIONS